College Football Playoff: Top eight teams unchanged in second set of rankings

 Key matchups in Week 11

-There are two top-10 games in Week 11 with No. 2 Georgia hosting No. 9 Ole Miss and No. 3 Michigan visiting No. 10 Penn State.
-Ole Miss and Penn State will see their playoff hopes extinguished with a loss.
+There are two top-10 games in Week 11, with No. 2 Georgia hosting No. 9 Ole Miss and No. 3 Michigan visiting No. 10 Penn State.
+With losses, Ole Miss and Penn State wound see their playoff hopes extinguished.

-No. 13 Tennessee visits No. 14 Missouri in a game that could go a long way to determining a New Year's Six bowl spot.
-No. 5 Washington also gets a test in a visit from No. 18 Utah while No. 6 Oregon hosts a USC team that dropped out of the rankings after losing to the Huskies in Week 10.
+No. 13 Tennessee visits No. 14 Missouri in a game that could go a long way in determining a New Year's Six bowl spot.
+No. 5 Washington also gets a test in a visit from No. 18 Utah, and No. 6 Oregon hosts a USC team that dropped out of the rankings after losing to the Huskies in Week 10.

 College Football Playoff rankings